You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: Spring

 In this course, Relay students will plan and implement methods to support multilingual learners.
-Relay students will identify and analyze best practices in MLL instruction.
+Relay students will identify and analyze best practices in multilingual-learner instruction.
 Relay students will practice planning and implementing strategies to support reading, writing, listening, and speaking across content areas.
-Upon reflecting on their students’ interests, motivations, strengths, funds of knowledge, and areas of growth, Relay students will create a class profile, and select strategies to implement in their classroom.
+Upon reflecting on their students’ interests, motivations, strengths, funds of knowledge, and areas of growth, Relay students will create a class profile and select strategies to implement in their classroom.
 After implementing these strategies, Relay students will practice self-assessment and reflection; they will receive feedback from colleagues and make adjustments as necessary for improvement.

 CLIN-501: Supervised Clinical Practice I